top of page

 The noun 'lunatic' has an intriguing etymology that can be traced back to ancient beliefs about the moon's influence on human behavior.
 It derives from the Latin word 'lunaticus,' which is a combination of 'luna,' meaning 'moon,' and the suffix '-ticus,' signifying 'pertaining to' or 'related to.'
 In ancient times, it was commonly believed that the phases of the moon could affect people's mental states, leading to periods of perceived madness or irrational behavior.
 Hence, a 'lunatic' originally referred to an individual who was thought to be mentally unstable or deranged, particularly during certain lunar phases.
 Although modern understanding of mental health has evolved beyond such superstitions, the term 'lunatic' retains its historical connection to the idea of madness associated with lunar influences.

-Find the meaning of lunatic
+Find the correct meaning of the noun lunatic:

 Try Again!